What is a research degree?

-A higher degree by research (HDR) is a postgraduate degree which primarily involves completing a supervised project of original research.
+A research degree is a postgraduate degree which primarily involves completing a supervised project of original research.

-Completing an HDR program is your opportunity to make a substantial contribution to, and develop a critical understanding of, a specific discipline or area of professional practice.
+Completing a research program is your opportunity to make a substantial contribution to, and develop a critical understanding of, a specific discipline or area of professional practice.

-The most common HDR program is a Doctor of Philosophy, or PhD, but there are several other higher degrees by research you can choose from, depending on your interests and eligibility.
+The most common research program is a Doctor of Philosophy, or PhD, but there are several other research degrees you can choose from, depending on your interests and eligibility.

 The Griffith Experience